zhexenova/NAO_Planning/README.md

 # NAO_Planning
  Project for Fundamentals of AI
+ Planning a sequences of dance moves for NAO robot